Brad Pitt, Courteney Cox Reportedly Get Flirty Amid Kate Hudson Romance Rumors

 “I really want more kids.
 Anywhere between four and six,” shared Kate.
 “I just love them.
 I love the insanity.
 I love the chaos.
 I love laughing with them.”

 When moving trucks were spotted outside Hudson’s home in Hollywood, rumors swirled that she and Brad might be moving in together.
-Hudson also added to speculation when she admitted on the Howard Stern Show that she viewed Brad as “very, very handsome” when asked who she would like to date.
+Hudson also added to the speculation when she admitted on the Howard Stern Show that she viewed Brad as “very, very handsome” when asked who she would like to date.

 [Featured Image by Jason Merritt/Getty Images]